Derbyshire played a vital role in the Industrial Revolution and has a wide range of sites of historic interest and incredible places to visit.

 Kedleston Hall: Spectacular 18th-century mansion with Adam interiors and parkland, run by the National Trust.

-Visit Peak District and Derbyshire: has a range of things to do, places to stay and events in beautiful Derbyshire.
+For a range of things to do, places to stay and events in beautiful Derbyshire visit the website: Visit Peak District and Derbyshire

 Bakewell Old House Museum: Experience life in a Victorian mill worker’s dwelling.
 Explore a Victorian kitchen scene with lots of displays and memorobilia.
 There’s even a Victorian privy!